The Dummies Guide to Investing: A Practical Guide for Beginners

 Dummies Guide to Investing Lesson 2: Don’t speculate

-A common misconception among novice market players is confusing the term stock market trading with stock market investing.
+A common misconception among novice market players is confusing trading with stock market investing.
 It’s crucial for the beginner’s guide to investing to understand the distinction between the two.
-Then, some investors mistake long-term investing for the concept of buy and hold.
+Some investors mistake long-term investing for the concept of buy-and-hold.
 We, however, do not believe that there is anything one should hold onto forever, as there will always be better opportunities to invest in the future.

 A successful investor looks for trend changes and tries to buy early, riding until it ends.
 Mastering the basics of trend analysis is critical in determining when a new trend is about to start.
 On the other hand, stock market traders focus on rapid, short-term gains, seeking to squeeze the maximum profit from stocks, options, futures contracts, etc. However, it must be noted that while a few traders do exceptionally well and fall into the 2% category of overall players, most players are met with loss.